CynicalCypher/CynicalCypher.github.io/_posts/2021-04-12-Nahamcon2021-Backdoor.md

 I started checking Google to see if I could find any other possible spots where OpenWrt might store passwords and came up short.
 Since I was rapidly running out of time I decided that looking through the files I had was a better idea then searching Google.

-What I ended up doing was checking directories with `find .` and looking for files that looks interesting.
+What I ended up doing was checking directories with `find .` and looking for files that looked interesting.
 Eventually I ended up in /etc/config and ran a `cat *` and saw the hash.
-Looking at these files now I missed something incredibly obvious that would have let me solve this in seconds.
+Looking at these files now I noticed I missed something incredibly obvious that would have let me solve this in seconds.
 Let's look back at the root directory listing:

 ![](/images/CTFs/NahamCon2021/Backdoor/squashfs_dir.png)